General professional business conditions for fixing products

 Amendments and additions to the order, particularly concerning delivery times, quantities or the equipment, are subject to the Supplier’s express agreement, which shall inform the Client of the conditions and consequences thereof on the commercial conditions.
 Any order amendment requested by the Client is subject to the Supplier’s express written acceptance, which will take account of the consequences in terms of costs and delivery times.

+- c) Blanket order.
 A blanket order is defined as an order in which the Client does not make a firm commitment regarding the quantity of equipment or the schedule of services or deliveries, and which must be followed by call-offs.
 It is limited in time by the agreed period.
 The price and the other conditions are defined on the basis of projected quantities notified by the Client.
-If the projected quantities are not met, in the predefined schedule put for-ward, the Supplier may amend such conditions and seek compensation from the Client for the supplies and other costs.
+If the projected quantities are not met, in the predefined schedule put forward, the Supplier may amend such conditions and seek compensation from the Client for the supplies and other costs.

 If there is an upwards or downwards variation, the parties must consult each other to find a solution to the consequences of this difference, which may change the balance of the contract to the detriment of the Supplier.